 Young Men's Chorus is for young men with changed or changing voices who demonstrate a commitment to the art of ensemble singing by maintaining the high level of skill and self-discipline necessary to perform challenging literature.
 Placement is evaluated annually and by audition.

 Music reading classes are offered beginning at the Chorale level and recommended for students who are in 6th grade or above.
-Students learn to sight-read through solfege (do, re, mi, etc.) which enables them to hear the music intervals in thought first, enabling them to then sing the intervals on the musical score accurately.
+Students learn to sight-read through solfege (do, re, mi, etc.), which enables singers to mentally hear a pitches before singing them aloud.
 Sight-reading is a different skill than playing an instrument like the piano, where the touch of the keys produces the sound.
 Reading music is similar to learning to speak a foreign language, and ability improves with regular practice.
 Music reading proficiency is required for placement in the advanced ensembles - Choristers, Concert Choir, and Young Men’s Chorus.
 Students must pass a proficiency test in both Chorale and Choristers in order to move up to more advanced ensembles.